 Horsey Gap pay and display car park is the best if you’re visiting the seals, with a ten minute walk when you arrive at the beach to reach the viewing areas.

 Alternatively, there is an easy 1.5 mile Norfolk Broads walk from the iconic Horsey Windpump to Horsey Gap.
 The Horsey Windpump car park is owned by the National Trust, and parking there if free for members.
 Or park at the Nelson Head car park in the village, pop in and let them know you’re there, and then have a drink or lunch after your walk.

-Winterton Beach is a cracking three mile stretch of sandy beach to the east of Norwich, backed by the Winterton Dunes National Nature Reserve and some of the finest sand dunes in Norfolk.
+Winterton on Sea is home to Winterton Beach, a cracking three mile stretch of sandy beach to the east of Norwich, backed by the Winterton Dunes National Nature Reserve and some of the finest sand dunes in Norfolk.